getyoti/yoti-node-sdk/README.md

 ## Requirements

+### Node version
+We currently support up to Node version 8, Node version 10 is not supported.

+### Windows users

 If you're planning on using the Node SDK on Windows, you'll need to install a few dependencies first:

 * [OpenSSL](http://slproweb.com/products/Win32OpenSSL.html) (normal version, not light) in the same bitness as your Node.js installation.